tokenguardio/dashboard-creator-server/README.md

 1. **Clone the Repository**: `git clone https://github.com/tokenguardio/dashboard-creator-server.git`
 2. **go to repo root directory**: `cd dashboard-creator-server`
-3. **switch to latest creator release**: `git checkout tags/v2.0.4 -b branch-v2.0.4`
+3. **switch to latest creator release**: `git checkout tags/v2.0.5 -b branch-v2.0.5`
 4. **Install Dependencies**: `npm install`
-5. **prepare environemnt variables**: cp .env.example .env
-6. **set environment variables**
+5. **prepare environemnt variables**: by default, service uses environment variables provided in `.localhost.env` file.
+If you are willing to change that, preferably adjust contents of `.localhost.env` or provide environment variables explicitly via `export XYZ` before running the app
-7. **Run the Development Server**: `npm run server:dev`
+6. **Run the Development Server**: `npm run server:dev`
-8. **see the results**: go to http://localhost:<PORT>/api-docs to see the swagger documentation endpoints
+7. **see the results**: go to http://localhost:<PORT>/api-docs to see the swagger documentation endpoints

 **NOTE**: On its own, the backend service will report errors because it cannot connect to database rest api service.
-For information about rolling out fully functional testing/demo environment, please see [TESTING](https://github.com/tokenguardio/dashboard-creator-server/tree/v2.0.4/TESTING) section.
+For information about rolling out fully functional testing/demo environment, please see [TESTING](https://github.com/tokenguardio/dashboard-creator-server/tree/v2.0.5/TESTING) section.

 ### Getting Started with Docker